 The alternative to closing your store’s doors completely is to put your Shopify account on hold.

 With this option, your store will still be accessible online, and you’ll still have access to your admin panel, but the checkout function of your store will be disabled.

 Pausing your store will still cost you significantly less than Shopify’s Basic Plan.
 You’ll be shifted to Shopify’s Dormant Plan, which is approximately $14 per month.

 You will also still need to uninstall and cancel any third-party apps with recurring monthly fees because these can’t be paused.
 And you’ll need to take care of any outstanding Shopify charges before you can push pause.

-Here are the steps for pausing your account:
+The steps for pausing your account

 - Log in to your account and navigate your way in your store’s admin panel to Settings > Account.

 - Scroll to the bottom of the account page where you’ll find the Store Status panel.
 Click Pause Store.

 - A pop-up window will appear asking you to confirm your billing details.
 Then click Pause Store.

 - When you’re ready to unpause, log in to your account, navigate to Settings > Account > Compare Plans.
 Shopify requires you to choose a new plan and confirm your billing details again before your store’s checkout function is re-enabled.